 Figure 7 compares the evolutions of both Airmin and CARI with increasing hydrogen concentrations.
-Similar to the Wobbe Index, this evolution is not linear, due to the effects of density.
-The final curve in Figure 6 depicts a case were some of active combustion control maintains a constant air excess ratio, i.e.
+Similar to the Wobbe Index, the evolution of CARI is not linear, due to the effects of density.
+The final curve in Figure 6 depicts a case were some of active combustion control maintains a constant air excess ratio, i. e.

-$$\lambda{mix} = \lambda{CH_4} \,. \tag{10}$$
+$$\lambda{mix} = \lambda{CH_4}$$ .
+10

-Such control systems are not in widespread use in residential and small scale commercial appliances, but more common in larger combustion systems.
+Such control systems are not in widespread use in residential and small-scale commercial appliances, but more common in larger combustion systems.